Do you want a cookie?

 Herb spiral

-Vegetable plants and green manure
+Vegetable patch and green manure

 Here grow winter hedge bulbs, a particularly low-maintenance culture.
 Once sown in spring, this crop remains in the bed for several years and can be harvested all year round.
 Next to it are two different lettuces and as a flowering component in the bed, edible flowers and herbs still grow here.

-Medium eater
+Medium feeders

 In this bed is a classic among mixed crops: carrots together with leeks.
 For soil and plant health, there is also spice tea growing at the edge of the bed.
 You can also eat their flowers and decorate salads or other dishes with them.